Police hunt for man after ‘suspicious’ death of Glasgow teacher

 “We are providing her family with support at this incredibly difficult time as our investigation to establish the full circumstances continues.”

-Police said officers have been carrying out extensive search activity at Mugdock Country Park in relation to a man who has been reported missing in the area.

-The search is being treated as linked to the death of Ms Sturrock, police confirmed.
+The search of Mugdock Country Park for the man, who has been reported missing in the area, is being treated as linked to the death of Ms Sturrock.

 Detective Chief Inspector Kelly added: "There is not believed to be any risk to the wider public but I would urge anyone with information or concerns to contact Police Scotland on 101, quoting incident 0904 of 25 April or speak to any of our officers.”